xpack/web-doxygen/website/docs/api/files/src-datetime-h.md

 <dl class="doxySectionUser">
 <dt>Returns</dt>
 <dd>
-<p>An empty string if the spec has a supported format, or an error message if the format is invalid.</p>
+An empty string if the spec has a supported format, or an error message if the format is invalid.
 </dd>
 </dl>

-<p>Declaration at line 60 of file <a href="/web-doxygen/docs/api/files/src/datetime-h">datetime.h</a>, definition at line 134 of file <a href="/web-doxygen/docs/api/files/src/datetime-cpp">datetime.cpp</a>.</p>
+Declaration at line 60 of file <a href="/web-doxygen/docs/api/files/src/datetime-h">datetime.h</a>, definition at line 134 of file <a href="/web-doxygen/docs/api/files/src/datetime-cpp">datetime.cpp</a>.

 <div class="doxyProgramListing">